HarshVaibhav/ecommerce-sales-analysis-sql/README.md

-# E-Commerce Sales Analysis | SQL Server
+# 🛒 E-Commerce Sales Analysis | SQL Server

-## Project Overview
+## 📌 Project Overview
-Analyzed 100,000+ transactional records from the Brazilian Olist E-Commerce dataset using advanced
-SQL queries to evaluate sales performance, customer behavior, and product profitability.
+Analyzed 100,000+ transactional records from the Brazilian Olist E-Commerce dataset using advanced SQL queries to evaluate sales performance, customer purchasing behavior, and product profitability.

-## Tools Used
+## 🛠️ Tools & Technologies
 - SQL Server Management Studio (SSMS)
 - SQL Server Express
 - Dataset: Brazilian Olist E-Commerce (Kaggle)

-## Business Questions Answered
+## 📊 Business Questions Answered
 1. What is the Total Revenue, Orders & Customers?
 2. Which Top 5 Products drive the most revenue?
 3. What is the Profit Margin % by category?